thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 When the client wants to get back the original URL, `api-shortenit-v1` will check the mapping in MongoDB.
 If found, the long URL is returned for the provided key.
 For the analytical purpose, the API also publishes success responses to a Kafka topic.

-If you keen to run and play with the example locally, please follow instructions outline <https://github.com/thanhnamit/shortenit>
+If you are keen on running the example locally, please follow instructions outline <https://github.com/thanhnamit/shortenit>

 ### Distributed tracing in action